The Great Wave Off Kanagawa by Japanese Artist Hokusai (1790-1849)

 The Wave Emoji Of The Great Wave Off Kanagawa

 The Great Wave Off Kanagawa is so popular and so well known that even today it has its own emoji.
-The emoji is known as the wave that was approved as Unicode 6.0 and added as an emoji in 2015.
+The emoji is the wave approved as Unicode 6.0 and added as an emoji in 2015.

 The Great Wave Off Kanagawa woodblock print is an iconic Japanese artwork that has inspired many artists.
 It is fair to say that The Great Wave Off Kanagawa woodblock print is the most popular Japanese woodblock print ever created.